End-of-Life & Palliative Counselor

 In some cases, the student should aim to achieve a master of social work (MSW) degree from a school of social work accredited by the Council on Social Work Education.
 Thirty-five of the Council’s programs offer an emphasis on aging and gerontology.
 Those 35 are all master’s degree programs.

-Another option—especially for those who already have a degree in a related field—is to seek out a school that offers a palliative care or end-of-life counseling program as a graduate certificate.
+Another option—especially for those with a degree in a related field—is to seek out a school offering a palliative care or end-of-life counseling program as a graduate certificate.
 The University of Maryland Graduate School offers an online PhD, master of science, or graduate certificates in palliative care.
-The graduate certificate requires 12 credits, whereas the PhD requires 36 and the master’s requires 30.
-In order to enter any of these programs, the student must have at least a bachelor’s degree already.
+The graduate certificate requires 12 credits, whereas the PhD requires 36, and the master’s requires 30.
+To enter any of these programs, the student must have at least a bachelor’s degree already.

 Education of an End-of-Life & Palliative Counselor

-The educational path of an end-of-life or palliative counselor depends on whether the student has a goal of achieving a bachelor’s degree or a master’s degree, at a minimum.
-Fordham University, an online university based in New York, offers both a bachelor’s and a master’s in social work.
+The educational path of an end-of-life or palliative counselor depends on whether the student aims to achieve a bachelor’s or a master’s degree, at minimum.
+Fordham University offers both a bachelor’s and a master’s in social work.
 The bachelor’s program requires the completion of 33 credits along with a 570-hour practicum in an agency setting.
 The master’s program requires the completion of 66 credits and a series of two-year field instruction courses consisting of 18 credits.

-At Bowling Green, as is the case with many schools, there are two options for admission: regular standing and advanced standing.
+At Bowling Green, as is the case with many schools, there are two admission options: regular and advanced standing.
 The regular standing track is a two-year program requiring the completion of 56 credits.
 A bachelor’s degree in social work is not required for admission, although degrees in human service fields are preferred.

 The advanced standing track is a one-year program requiring the completion of 33 credits.
-This track is for students who already have a bachelor of social work degree from a CSWE-accredited program who are also already Licensed Social Workers (LSWs) with a minimum of three years of experience in the field.
+This track is for students with a bachelor of social work degree from a CSWE-accredited program and who are also already Licensed Social Workers (LSWs) with a minimum of three years of experience in the field.

 Overall, the education of an end-of-life or palliative counselor focuses on a student being able to work with individuals, families, groups, organizations, and communities.
 They will understand the human rights, ethical, and social issues related to aging, death, and dying, as well as the science and theory of social work.